PoCInnovation/FastQuantum/README.md

 FastQuantum currently focuses on using **Graph Neural Networks (GNNs)** and **Quantum Neural Networks (QNNs)** to learn how to predict optimal parameters for quantum algorithms.

 Many quantum algorithms—such as **MaxCut** or **Vertex Cover**—can be represented as graphs.
 This makes GNNs a natural fit: they can capture the structure of the problem instance and learn meaningful patterns directly from the graph topology.
 In parallel, QNNs allow the model to integrate quantum-inspired representations that may generalize better to circuits with quantum-specific behavior.
+## Key Features

+### 🧠 Graph Neural Network (GNN)
+We utilize a **Graph Attention Network (GAT)** to process the graph-structured data.
+- **Edge-Conditioned Attention**: The model explicitly uses edge weights ($J_{ij}$ from the Hamiltonian) to determine the importance of connections, mimicking the physical interactions of the MaxCut problem.
+- **Laplacian Positional Encodings (LPE)**: We inject the "spectral coordinates" of nodes (eigenvectors of the Laplacian) as features.
+This gives the GNN a sense of "GPS" to understand the graph's geometry and symmetry, significantly improving its ability to distinguish non-isomorphic graphs.
+- **Input Normalization**: A Batch Normalization layer ensures that these rich features are properly scaled for efficient learning.

 ## Getting Started

 ### Installation